Polarishq/fluentd/README.md

 2. To configure the k8 fluentd nova deamonset plugin, open the file [fluentd-daemonset-splunknova.yaml](k8_image/fluentd-daemonset-splunknova.yaml)

-3. Within the file, edit the `SPLUNK_URL` and `SPLUNK_TOKEN` values using your Splunk Nova API Keys: Your Splunk api-username and Base-64 Encoded token.
+3. Within the file, edit the `SPLUNK_URL` and `SPLUNK_TOKEN` values using your Splunk Nova API Keys: Your Splunk api-username and Base-64 encoded token.
 Save and close the file.

   ```yaml
   - name:  SPLUNK_URL